rizoom/rizoom/README.md

 🏢 Previously, software engineer at PayFit, a French unicorn.

-✨ Now, transitioning into web3 to contribute to open, transparent, and composable systems.

 🌱 With a strong focus on continuous learning and collaboration, I'm always eager to explore new technologies, concepts and paradigms.

 💬 Contact: [Twitter](https://twitter.com/rizoom_) / [LinkedIn](https://www.linkedin.com/in/thibautrizzi/)